 All materials must comply strictly with the requirements of this Technical Specification.
 For all materials, a certificate of such compliance shall be provided to the Administrator before the materials are incorporated into the works.
-Hold Point 3
+Hold Point 3 the works.

-HOLD POINT 3 Process Held: Use of materials covered by the Material Compliance Certificates.
-Submission Details: Certificates of compliance for all materials which are incorporated into the works.
-Release of Hold Point: The Administrator will consider the Certificates submitted prior to approval.
+Process Held: Use of materials covered by the Material Compliance Certificates.

+Submission Details: Certificates of compliance for all materials which are incorporated into to approval.

+Release of Hold Point: The Administrator will consider the Certificates submitted prior